| |

 of Magna Carta was a popular attraction.
 And if you're on campus,

-roam around the lushly-landscaped greystone buildings and visit
+roam around the lushly-landscaped stone buildings and visit

 a few of the seven museums and art galleries located there.
 The